nguyensjsu/sp22-202-the-architects/member-journals/journal_devansh.md

 ## Week 4

 - ### What I did:
     - Applied design patterns to the Player and Game Rules components.
+Used Singleton design pattern for Rules components.
     - Updated the different areas where Rules Execution for UNO was involved.
     - Resolved integration issues in game play.
     - Collaborated with the team to integrate different components for.